 Globally, female labor force participation is nearly 30 percentage points lower than for men (46% versus 75%).
-Increased child caregiving responsibilities is a well-documented barrier to higher female labor force participation.
-Women disproportionately take on caregiving responsibilities, which displace the time available for paid work, as reflected in participation discrepancies by marital status and family size.
+Child caregiving responsibilities are a well-documented barrier to higher female labor force participation across nearly all country contexts.
+In the majority of countries, women disproportionately take on child caregiving responsibilities that displace the time available for paid work.
 For example, in South Africa, the female labor participation rate (46%) is 14 percentage points lower than that of men (60%).
 Gender disparities are even more pronounced among people with children in Sub-Saharan Africa and most other developing regions.
-Unpaid childcare burdens materially restrict national economic output, and it has been hypothesized that reducing childcare costs by 50% could increase female labor supply by 6-10 percent in some country contexts.
+Unpaid childcare burdens materially restrict not only household income but also national economic output.
+A recent study estimated that reducing childcare costs by 50% could increase female labor supply by 6-10 percent in some country contexts.

 Building upon this literature, our study is among the first to comprehensively measure the potential increase in labor force participation rates directly attributable to improved affordability and accessibility of early childcare options in selected country contexts.
 Our household survey is unique because it asks respondents about the precise economic activities that they or their spouse/partner would pursue if they had access to affordable childcare options.
-We calculate the return on investment (ROI) of childcare costs by subtracting a weighted average of childcare costs from the weighted average of expected revenue for caregivers who would either enter or reenter
+Moreover, our study also examines newly collected information about parents' satisfaction with existing childcare

-&lt;sup>1International Labour Organization, ILOSTAT database.
+1International Labour Organization, ILOSTAT database.
 Data retrieved on February 8, 2022.
 Female and male labor participation rates.

-&lt;sup>2Sarah Gammage, Naziha Sultana, and Manon Mouron (March 2019), The Hidden Costs of Unpaid Caregiving, Finance and Development: International Monetary Fund, Vol. 56, Issue 01, pp 20-23.
+2Sarah Gammage, Naziha Sultana, and Manon Mouron (March 2019), The Hidden Costs of Unpaid Caregiving, Finance and Development: International Monetary Fund, Vol. 56, Issue 01, pp 20-23.

-&lt;sup>3The exception to the countries of Oceania, excluding Australia and New Zealand.
+3The exception to the countries of Oceania, excluding Australia and New Zealand.